Last Updated on January 17, 2022 by David Vause

-On our unplanned national holiday, we hadn’t really thought about meals.
-Denise put together this yummy lunch….the salad was from leftovers in the refrigerator.
+On our unplanned national holiday, we hadn’t thought about meals.
+Denise put together this yummy Lunch….the salad was from leftovers in the refrigerator.
 Fresh spinach, cherry tomatoes, broccoli, seedless cucumber, orange bell pepper, carrots, cauliflower, olives and fennel fronds on top.
 Of course, extra virgin olive oil to help with nutrient absorption from the salad.
 The meat is pandemic canned chicken breast.
-This is just the chicken breast, no addes salt or flavorings.
+This is just the chicken breast, no added salt or flavorings.
 100% whole wheat reduced fat Triscuts with rosemary and sea salt Wasa bread.
-Honestly, the Wasa bread is whole wheat and wheat flower.
+Honestly, the Wasa bread is whole wheat and wheat flour.
 My beverage was filtered water.

 I adhere the nutritional precept that prefers simple whole foods over anything else.
 Minimize highly processed foods.
 Saturday’s dinner consisted of pan sauteed salmon, asparagus, and boiled shrimp.
 The sauce on the left is a dill/cucumber-yogurt made with, of course, dill, cucumber, and unsweetened no fat yogurt.
 The cocktail sauce is homemade using ketchup and horseradish, with no added sugar except that which is the ketchup.
 The beverage is chardonnay.

 Sunday breakfast was strawberries, English muffin with a small amount of margarine.
 The main dish is sliced potatoes, egg whites, and, admittedly country gravy.
 The country gravy came from a commercial mix, doubtlessly a highly processed food item.
 Saturated fat is strongly implicated in heart disease.
 There is none in the gravy.
 The coffee is Green Mountain light roast.